How to make an effective consumer complaint

 - Other consumer policy and consumer rights enforcement institutions in Ireland can be found here.

-CHECK THE TERMS & CONDITIONS
+CHECK TERMS & CONDITIONS

 When things go wrong you should look through the Terms and Conditions of your purchase of goods contract, travel package documentation or airline ticket.
 These should be easily located on the trader’s website.
 That is where you should find clear information about refunds, cancellation policies, non-delivery and complaints procedures.

-CONTACT THE TRADER
+ENGAGE WITH THE TRADER

 Make sure you direct your complaint to the correct department, follow the complaint procedure outlined on the trader’s website (if any), and contact the trader via the dedicated customer service online form or email address, phone number, postal address.